Find Answers To Frequently Asked Questions

 How many facilities will be teaching on the day of the event?

 We anticipate that hundreds of locations will conduct a WLSL event this summer.
 The more facilities that participate, the more lives we can touch with our life-saving message!
 So, help spread the word!
-The total number of Host Locations for the 2020 WLSL event won't be available until after September 10, 2020.
+The total number of Host Locations for the 2023 WLSL event won't be available until mid-August 2023.

 We want to host a lesson at our facility - what do we do?